 Today, we are eating more than our ancestors did.
 We are also consuming a lot more information than we should be.
 The basic drivers are availability and affordability.

-Web is the primary source of information for young educated population today.
-It lets you move from page to page, website to website due to its hyper-linked nature.
-This hyper-linked nature is the beauty as well as the challenge of the web.
+The web is the primary source of information for young educated population today.
+It lets you move from page to page, website to website due to its hyperlinked nature.
+This hyperlinked nature is beauty as well as the challenge of the web.
 Somebody who is connected can continue going on for years at one go if that was humanly possible.
 Same is with TV there is an incessant stream of channels and programs more than what anybody can consume.

 Junk or healthy?